iwilfried/Adobe-XD-eBook/_docs/contact-syncing/getting_started.md

 ![](//placehold.it/800x600)

-Explore the basics: On the bottom left of the start screen is a button that links you to a beginning tutorial that walks you through how to use the application.
+**Explore the basics:** On the bottom left of the start screen is a button that links you to a beginning tutorial that walks you through how to use the application.

-UI Kits: The UI kit is a collection of design elements and components to greatly reduce design time.
+**UI Kits:** The UI kit is a collection of design elements and components to greatly reduce design time.
 With an easy drag and drop approach designers can create functional prototypes in no time.
-Currently, there are user interfaces for iOS, Google Material design, Android, and Microsoft Windows.
+Currently, there are user interfaces for iOS, Google Material design,Android, and Microsoft Windows.

+**Resources:** The resources menu includes, What’s New, Learn and Support, Provide Feedback, and Release Notes.
+If you click on “What’s New” you’ll see a page from Adobe’s website with a current list of XD updates.
+The software is still a beta release so consistent updates are being made.
+Keep up to date on new features and bug fixes.

+“Learn and support” links you to Adobe’s user guide, tutorials, FAQ’s and troubleshooting tips and tricks.
+If you’ve been with Adobe XD from the start then you know it has gone through numerous transitions to become the UI/UX design tool it is today.
+That’s where “Provide Feedback” comes into play.
+A good portion of XD’s updates were a direct result of user feedback.
+If you have feature requests or bug issues report it—Adobe wants to hear from you.
+You’ll also find community and forum links on this page.

+**Recent Files:** The column on the right lists shortcuts to your recent files.